-Read more about public art at the 9-Line Bike Park and hear from Josh Scheuerman in this Salt Lake Arts Council article.
+Read more about public art at the 9-Line Bike Park and hear from Josh Scheuerman in this artist spotlight!

 The 9 Line Bike Park is a unique recreational amenity, offering dirt jumps and a pump track for Salt Lake City riders.
 In 2017, Salt Lake City’s Department of Parks and Public Lands responded to community requests to expand the 9 Line Bike Park at 700 West and 900 South.
 The bike park, popular with riders of all ages and skill levels, includes jumps and a pump track.
 The storage container located on site is used by City crews and volunteer work groups to store maintenance equipment, and provided 208 square feet of surface for a mural wrapping three sides of the unit.

 Josh Scheuerman’s Free Flight depicts a fleet of paper airplanes and origami birds in front of blue geometric mountains and a glowing orange and yellow sky.
 Free Flight showcases the Wasatch Front and mimics sunsets visible from the park.
 Scheuerman used the familiar image of childhood paper airplanes to evoke the concept of flight after he noticed young kids at the park watching the older riders catch air.